Nothing Like a “Nice” Hug: French Riviera Study Abroad

 I found that there was always something to do in Nice -- the Carnival, the museums, the markets, or even the random cool spots you would stumble upon and meet locals.
 There were also streets lined with stores and boutiques.
 I feel like Nice is one of those places that isn't talked about enough and deserves all the recognition in the world.
 The train can take you to places like Antibes, but also to places like Monaco.
 It’s the perfect backdrop for anything.
 No matter your interests, Nice will offer you something.
 If not, then the neighboring towns will.

 The French Riviera has a way of pulling you in with its small towns full of cool quirks and big, luxurious cities.
 The perfect blend of Italian and French culture and cuisine shines through everything in the region and makes it feel like no other place you will ever visit.
 If you study abroad in the French Riviera, I urge you to spend more time there instead of trying to travel all of Europe.
-On the other hand, if you are studying elsewhere, I encourage you to take a weekend trip to Nice, France, a place a little off the beaten path that will guide you to a road that feels like home.
+On the other hand, if you are studying abroad elsewhere, I encourage you to take a weekend trip to Nice, France, a place a little off the beaten path that will guide you to a road that feels like home.
 Not to mention, some of the best sunsets I’ve ever seen.

 Read more about our CEA CAPA Content Creators.